AroraTechnologyGroup/rtaa_gis_production/README.md

 - After building the document store, run the dump_fixtures.py script to create the test fixtures

-- If launching on IIS configure the web.config as follows
+- If launching on IIS configure the URL Rewrite Rules in the web.config as follows
         ```
         <rewrite>
             <rules>